National Aviation University: University facilities

 The university occupies a total area of about 90 hectares.
 There are 14 academic buildings standing on 150 000 square meters.

-Within the framework of realization of the state investment project titled “International Pilot Training Center of National Aviation University” the university is successfully establishing high-quality training of pilots.
+Within the framework of realization of the state investment project titled “International Pilot Training Center of State University "Kyiv Aviation Institute” the university is successfully establishing high-quality training of pilots.

 The K-10 SWIFT, Cessna 172, and four Tecnam 2002 aircraft, as well as the ALSIM aircraft simulator, have been purchased to train Cessna, Tecnam, and Boeing-737 pilots.
 The scientific and technical library has a resource of about 2,6 million books.

-The National Aviation University, the only one in Ukraine, has a unique hangar with 75 airplanes and helicopters, radio equipment, a training aerodrome with aviation ground handling equipment, an aerodynamic training complex equipped with a wind tunnel, and the State Museum of Aviation.
+The State University "Kyiv Aviation Institute", the only one in Ukraine, has a unique hangar with 75 airplanes and helicopters, radio equipment, a training aerodrome with aviation ground handling equipment, an aerodynamic training complex equipped with a wind tunnel, and the State Museum of Aviation.
 Students of the university also have access to the Sports Complex, the Arts and Culture Centre, the Medical Centre, accommodation in one among the 11 hostels, a cafeteria with a seating capacity for 1000 people at a time, memberships in the Billiard Club and e-club, all located within the students' campus.

 Structure of the university

 More than 25,000 students study at the National Aviation University today, among them 1500 foreign students from more than 55 countries.

-The National Aviation University consists of:
+The State University "Kyiv Aviation Institute" consists of: